BRIDES OF DRACULA

 A soft pipsqueek like you?
 Well you're not so scary.
 And you're not so tough.

-And your name isn't even Dracula, it's - OW!
+Your fangs are fake and your name isn't even Dracula, it's - OW!
 DAMMIT!
 THAT HURT!

 That's when the Merry Mishaps occur you see.
 As you might have guessed, both mother and son were lying for their own separate agendas.
-To the Baronesses' horror, her son finally won a round, and from now on, things are a-gonna to be different round h'yar!

 For starters, the baron wastes no time building his harem out of the village daughters.
 In fact, he gets so busy getting jiggy that he utterly misses...

-A third party that neither son or Mother expected entering the village.
-The arrival of Dr. Victor Van Helsing (Peter Cushing: THE CURSE OF FRANKENSTEIN, THE HOUND OF BASKERVILLES, THE FLESH AND THE FIENDS, THE GORGON, TALES FROM THE CRYPT, DRACULA A.D.
+A third party that neither son or Mother expected has entered the village: The arrival of Dr. Victor Van Helsing (Peter Cushing: THE CURSE OF FRANKENSTEIN, THE HOUND OF BASKERVILLES, THE FLESH AND THE FIENDS, THE GORGON, TALES FROM THE CRYPT, DRACULA A.D.
 1972, ASYLUM, DR. PHIBES RISES AGAIN, THE SATANIC RITES OF DRACULA, SHOCKWAVES).
 Something really twisted has been going on in and near the village for quite some time and local Catholic Priest, Father Stepnik (Fred Johnson: THE CURSE OF FRANKENSTEIN, THE CITY OF THE DEAD, THE TASTE OF FEAR), secretly called in Dr. Van Helsing to come investigate.
 Apparently Van Helsing has had some success in ridding podunk places of vampires and before we go any farther...

 There is NO DRACULA in BRIDES OF DRACULA!